oerg866/w98qi-tiny-floppy-bootloader/README.md

 tiny-floppy-bootloader
 =====================

-A fork of tiny-linux-bootloader that is floppy-bootable and still fits in the first sector.
-This bootloader expects to find the kernel immediately after it at sector 1.
+A fork of tiny-floppy-bootloader that is fits 2 sectors instead of 1.
+This bootloader expects to find the kernel immediately after it at sector 2.

-I wrote this because I was annoyed that syslinux took 200kb and lilo was too cursed (how did people live with that thing in the 90s/early 00s?)

-## Differences and tips
-* The boot sector is likely too large to fit in a partition table, but if you're booting off a floppy, i'd assume it's in your initrd anyway
-* Separate initrd support has been commented out (you could add it back in) -- to get around this, compile your kernel with the initrd embedded using `CONFIG_INITRAMFS_SOURCE`
-* By default build.sh and config.inc makes 1.44mb floppy images -- if you want to use 1.722mb or other sizes, you will have to edit config.inc and build.sh to accomodate

 ## Features/Purpose